lgiancaUTH/preproc__cta_core/readme.md

 3. Run `import os; os.chdir('path/to/this/repository')`
 4. Run `exec(open('gui_main.py').read())` in the Python interactor

+## Usage
+This GUI allows to estimate a rough brain mask and register a CTA image to a template.
+It allows both to move the image to a new space (and anonimize it by applying a conservative brain mask) or to compute the affine matrix without chaging the original CTA.
+Note that the brain mask is not intended to include only the brain, but also the the internal edges of the skull.
+This is by design, as it allows fully capturing the circulation close to the skull.

+A video describing its use is available here: https://youtu.be/IQiWHLVHE4o

 # GPU/CPU configuration
 The file conf.py contains the GPU/CPU configuration.
 This is needed for the rough brain mask detection, which is based on a 2D Attention U-Net.
 However, the whole process can be run pretty fast on CPU only.

+# Contact
+For more information, please contact us. https://sbmi.uth.edu/giancalab/

+# Disclaimer
+This tool is experimental and for research purposes only and is not intended for diagnostic use or medical decision-making.
+The tool  are prototypes and have not been approved by the FDA.